JustTemmie/steam-presence/README.md

 ```

 if you want to find out what's running locally, you can run the runningApps.py script, it will simply print out every single application it detects locally, ctrl + f is your best friend.
 This script is likely going to get improved in the future

+# Fetch Steam Rich Presence

+some steam games have what steam calls "enhanced rich presence", it's pretty much the same rich presence system discord has, but on steam!

+not a ton of games have this implementet, as i can speak from personal experience as a game dev, it's pretty hard and un-intuitive

+fetching this "enhanced rich presence" is enabled by default, but can be disabled if you like by adding `"FETCH_STEAM_RICH_PRESENCE": true,` to the config file

 # Non Steam Games